albarji/proxTV/README.md

 ####Generating docs

-It is highly recommended to compile the doc files as well, for easy reference of the use of the toolbox.To do so run
+Documentation is available only at http://pythonhosted.org/prox_tv/.
+Nevertheless if you would like to compile the docs yourself you just need to run

     make html